 - With the mower installed, place the rider on a smooth, level surface such as a concrete floor.
 Turn the front wheels straight forward.
-Turn the engine off, set the ground speed control levers to PARK, and wait for all moving parts to stop. - 2.
+Turn the engine off, set the ground speed control levers to START/PARK, set the parking brake lever to ENGAGE, and wait for all moving parts to stop. - 2.
 Check for bent blades and replace if necessary. - 3.
 Check the tire pressures.
 See CHECK TIRE PRESSURE. - 4.
 Set the cutting height to mid position.
-Arrange the mower blades so that they are pointing from side-to-side (Figure 36). - 5.
-Measure the distance between the tips of the outside blades and the ground (Figures 35 & 36).
+Arrange the mower blade so that it is pointing from side-to-side (Figure 48). - 5.
+Measure the distance between the tips of the blade and the ground (Figures 47 & 48).
 If there is more than 1/8" (3mm) difference between the measurements on each side, proceed to step 6.
-If the difference is 1/8" (3mm) or less, proceed to Front To Back Leveling. - See Figure 37.
-Side-to-side leveling is accomplished using the threaded rods (A, Figure 37) and trunnion (B) on the right and left rear sides of the mower deck.
+If the difference is 1/8" (3mm) or less, proceed to Front To Back Leveling. - See Figure 49.
+Side-to-side leveling is accomplished using the threaded rods (A, Figure 49) and trunnion (B) on the right and left rear sides of the mower deck.
 Loosen the jam nuts (C) and adjust the nuts up or down to adjust the mower level.
 When complete, tighten the jam nuts against the trunnion to lock the adjustment in place.

-Figure 35.
+Figure 47.
 Measure Blade Tips to Ground